GenusGeoff/pairs/README.md

 The code that handles backtesting and data retrieval is in `pairs/core`.
 This is the location of all of the code that handles data retrieval/manipulation and backtesting.

+## Disclaimer

+In no way, shape or form is `pairs` intended to be investment advice or a solicitation to engage in any kind of financial transaction.
+While this codebase does summarize the past performance of certain trading strategies, past performance is not indicative of future performance.
+The outcome of these historical strategies can differ from actual trading for a large number of reasons, including but not limited to: errors or inaccuracies in the `pairs` code; errors or inaccuracies in the historical data used for generating the historical performance; changes in market dynamics;
+transaction costs; or some other factor not listed here.
+Any individual or entity that chooses to engage in any kind of financial transaction based on this codebase does so at their own risk.

 ## Installation

 There are at least two ways to utilize `pairs`.
 One is to install it directly via `pip`, the other